-Casey Dale enters his fourth season (2017-18) as the assistant coach for the women’s volleyball team at Juniata College.
+Casey Dale enters his fifth season (2018-19) as the assistant coach for the women’s volleyball team at Juniata College.
 In his first season, Dale helped the team to a 28-8 record, a Landmark Championship and an NCAA tournament appearance.

 One of the many reasons Dale was excited to return to Juniata was because of the community surrounding the college.

 “I knew Juniata would still be very similar, in terms of people that still worked here, to what it was like when I graduated,” Dale said.
 “The people are what makes Juniata such a special place.”

 Now that he’s got his first year as an assistant coach for the Eagles under his belt, Dale hopes he can continue to make an impact on the student-athletes.